riban-bw/jackmidiola/README.md

 This application interfaces with `jackd` and `olad`, so both need to be installed and running.

+The application is written in the C++ programming language (because ola bindings are for C++, not C) but you may notice some C style coding methods, e.g. use of fixed size buffers, use of printf, etc. (I would have written in C if the ola library had C bindings.)

 Build libraries required:

 - jack
 - ola
 - olacommon
 - protobuf

+On Debian based systems, `sudo apt install libjack-jackd2-dev libola-dev`.

+Of course you also need a c++ compiler and supporting libraries.
+On Debian based systems, `sudo apt install build-essential`.

 ## Building